GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: GreekBarBench (GBB)

 \subsection{Dataset Statistics}

 We collect a total of 65 exam papers; 13 exam papers from each of the five aforementioned areas.
-The papers and suggested solutions are publicly available in a booklet in PDF format, spanning from 2015 to 2024.\footnote{The booklet is available at \url{https://www.lawspot.gr/nomika-nea/panellinios-diagonismos-ypopsifion-dikigoron-themata-exetaseon-kai-endeiktikes-3}.
-The authors permit its distribution for academic research only.} The booklet is converted to text format and further processed (\S~\ref{sec:fact-segmentation}) to prepare the dataset.
-Each exam paper includes 4.7 questions on average, resulting in a total of 310 samples.
-We keep the questions from 2024 (22 in total) as a semi-private test set, to avoid data contamination.\footnote{With `semi-private' we mean that the test set is not public, but the raw data sources are available.} The remaining 288 samples comprise the public test set.
-The semi-private set will be updated each year with two more exam papers from each legal area (there are two examinations per year), and made publicly available.
+The PDF booklet (§~\ref{sec:exams}) is converted to text format and further processed (\S~\ref{sec:fact-segmentation}) to prepare the dataset.
+Each exam paper includes 4.7 questions on average, resulting in a total of 310 questions.
+We keep the questions from 2024 (22 in total) as a semi-private test set, to avoid data contamination.\footnote{`Semi-private' means that the test set is not public, but the raw PDFs might have leaked into the pretraining data.} The public test set contains 288 questions, while the semi-private set will be updated annually with two new exam papers from each legal area.

-Answering exam questions requires citing articles from 25 legal code documents, which we collect from the same source website as the exams.\footnote{\url{www.lawspot.gr}} Detailed statistics for these documents are presented in Table~\ref{tab:stats} per legal area.
+Answering the exam questions requires citing articles from 25 legal code documents, obtained from the official website of the Greek National Printing House.\footnote{\url{https://search.et.gr/el/}} Detailed statistics for these documents are presented in Table~\ref{tab:stats} per legal area.
 Articles are cited 931 times in total, across all exam questions.
 The articles within each legal code document are grouped thematically into chapters.
-The total number of citable articles is more than 16 thousand.
+The total number of citable articles is more than 16,000.
+This extensive corpus is far too large to fit entirely within the context window of any LLM.